gpoehl/phpReport/docs/source/sugar.rst

         :param int|null $dimID: Same as in getRow().
         :returns: The requested key.

-    .. php:method:: isFirst(): bool
+    .. php:method:: isFirst($level = null): bool

             Checks if the current group is the first one within the next higer group. e.g. Is it the first invoice for a customer.

+            :param string|int|null $level: The group level to be checked.
+Defaults to the next higher group level.

-            :returns: True when the current group is the first one within the next higher level.
+            :returns: True when the current group is the first one within the givel level.
 False when not.

-    .. php:method:: isLast(): bool
+    .. php:method:: isLast($level = null): bool

-            Checks if the current group is the last one within the next higer group.
+            Check if the current group footer action is executed the last time within the group level.
             The question can only be answered in group footers.

+            :param string|int|null $level: The group level to be checked.
+Defaults to the next higher group level.

-            :returns: True when the current action is executed the last time within the next higher level.
+            :returns: True when the current action is executed the last time within the given group level.
 False when not.

+            :throws: InvalidArgumentException when method is not called in a group footer or asked for group levels not higher than the current one.

     .. php:method:: getLevel($groupName = null): int